gchq/gaffer-doc/docs/administration-guide/introduction.md

 # Administration Guide

-This guide is intended for more administrators of a Gaffer deployment and more advanced users.
+This guide is aimed at administrators of a Gaffer deployment and more advanced users.
 It is recommended to read the [user guide](../user-guide/introduction.md) and be familiar with Gaffer beforehand as many of the core concepts are expanded on and covered in more detail.